 The majority of card services we looked at have regular discounts and promotions running to cut prices significantly.
 We didn’t take these temporary savings into account when doing our pricing tests, but Snapfish had one of the best savings we saw.
 This makes it definitely worth checking out before deciding where to order from, as you never know when you can save over 50% on cards and other prints.

-Snapfish Photo Cards: Quality and Services
+Snapfish Photo Cards review: Quality and services

 - Off-colour printing on some paper types